duckietown/docs-learning_materials/book/learning_materials/82_SLAM/50_future_of_slam.md

 We want SLAM systems to be robust.
 Being that most environments they are likely to operate in are dynamic, as illustrated in the figures below :

 <figure>
-    <figcaption>Examples of cases that threaten robustness </figcaption>
+    <figcaption>Examples of cases that threaten robustness. </figcaption>
 	<figure>
         <figcaption>The same scene in summer vs winter. </figcaption>
 	    <img style='width:20em; height:auto' src="figures/winter_summer.png"/>